mjkubba/PostgresReport/README.md

 * mypass
 * rdsport

-if you pass in "secret" the lambda will retrieve the required details from AWS Secrets Manager based on the SecretID  provided
+if you pass in "sid" the lambda will retrieve the required details from AWS Secrets Manager based on the SecretID  provided

 You can either pass the required input by API body or query parameters:
 ```
+curl --location --request GET 'http://127.0.0.1:3000/' \
+--header 'Content-Type: application/json' \
+--data-raw '{
+  "sid": "demo-postgres"
+  }'

 curl --location --request GET 'http://127.0.0.1:3000/' \
 --header 'Content-Type: application/json' \
 --data-raw '{